tuvus/MergeSortThreads/README.md

 #### What happens when two neighboring parts of the array are finished?
-When two processors have finished their work sorting parts of the array adjacent to each other, they need to mergesort together.
+When two processors have finished their work sorting parts of the array adjacent to each other, they need to Mergesort together.
-But what should spend the time to mergesort them together?
+But what should spend the time to Mergesort them together?
 Some options are:
 * The main thread which started the sort operation
 * The second thread of the two parts in to finish sorting its section
 * Create a new thread for merging them together

-The second tread is ideal to mergesort the two parts after it completes its work, it allows MergeSortThreads to use half the threads previously used to mergesort the next two section together.
+The second tread is ideal to Mergesort the two parts after it completes its work, it allows MergeSortThreads to use half the threads previously used to Mergesort the next two section together.
 This leaves the main thread free to do its own business, scales along with the amount of threads used, and doesn't require the algorithm to wait for new thread task to be made.
 Not to mention creating a new thread at this level would be complex for the developer.